 Seeing the amount of data WordPress.com alone can handle, it is unsurprising that WordPress is so popular and continues to garner attention.
 The platform’s growing esteem is also reflected in its Google searches.

 In the United States alone, “WordPress” as a keyword receives 450,000 search requests every month.
 Globally that number is up to 2.7 million.
-That’s not even taking into account people looking for “WordPress templates,” “WordPress plugins,” and other WordPress-centric information.
+That’s not even taking into account people looking for “WordPress templates,” “WordPress plugins,” and so on.
 Overall, WordPress-related terms (including those for “wp,” a common abbreviation for WordPress) receive somewhere between 10 and 100 million global searches every month.

-As for how the platform stacks up agains its competitors: Google Trends sees WordPress 5.5 times more popular than Joomla and almost nine times more in demand than Drupal.
+As for how the platform stacks up against its competitors: Google Trends sees WordPress several times more popular than Joomla and Drupal.
 Seems like the WordPress usage statistics will only continue to grow.

-However, thanks to the large community and the work of a multitude of volunteer contributors, that number is sufficient even for the development of WordPress’ self-hosted variety.
-The latest iteration alone, WordPress 4.6 “Pepper”, has been downloaded 21.7 million times and counting.
+Thanks to the large community and the work of a multitude of volunteer contributors, WordPress’ latest iteration alone, WordPress 5.8 “Tatum”, has seen 70 million downloads and counting.

-7. Only around 40 percent of WordPress sites are up to date.
+7. 49% of hacked WordPress sites are out of date.

-In the past, WordPress has often made headlines due to hacked sites and security concerns, something which its makers try hard to address quickly with new and improved versions (for more security measures, learn how WordPress sites get hacked and what to do about it).
+In the past, WordPress has often made headlines due to hacked sites and security concerns.
+It’s something that the makers try hard to address quickly with new and improved versions.
+Yet, a lot of security is also on the user, which is why you should learn how WordPress sites get hacked and what to do about it.

 However, not all WordPress users share this approach.
 While download numbers for the latest version are impressive, overall there are a lot of outdated sites running with WordPress out there.
-W3tech states that only a little more than a 40 percent (40.8 percent) have updated to version 4.6.
+In Sucuri’s 2019 Hacked Websites Trends, they revealed that nearly half of all hacked websites were out of date.

 The picture which WordPress.org paints is much the same.
-According to their data, the percentage of WordPress users running their site on the latest version is 37.1 percent.
-This much improved since 2014 when that number was at just 11.4 percent, however, users should still learn why and how to update your WordPress site.
+According to their data, the percentage of WordPress users running their site on the latest version is only 50%.
+If you don’t want to become a statistic, you should learn about WordPress auto updates.

-In 2014, non-English downloads already surpassed English downloads, a number that has likely increased in the two years since.
-That means, by now many plugins and features first appear in another language and are translated into English instead of the other way around.
+In 2014, non-English downloads already surpassed English downloads, a number that has likely increased in the many years since.
+That means that by now many plugins and features first appear in another language and are translated into English instead of the other way around.

-This focus on multi-language support opens up opportunities for WordPress users worldwide.
-Plus, don’t worry if your preferred language is not available yet (though what more than Scottish Gaelic can you want?), WordPress contributors are constantly working on expanding the list of WordPress translations.
+As these statistics suggest, this focus on multi-language support opens up opportunities for WordPress users worldwide.
+Plus, don’t worry if your preferred language is not available yet (though what more than Scottish Gaelic can you want?), as WordPress contributors are constantly working on expanding the list of WordPress translations.
 Of course, contributions from other users (like you) are always welcome!

 One of the main reasons WordPress is ahead of many other platforms is its extendability.
 Plugins are available for all means and purposes.
 Whatever feature you would like on your website, in most cases you will find a plugin which can do just that.

-WordPress.org’s plugin database recently surpassed 47,000.
-While this is a far cry from the online stores of Apple and Google, almost 1.5 billion downloads are still reason to celebrate.
+WordPress.org’s plugin database is well on the way to breaching 60k and beyond.
+While this is a far cry from the online stores of Apple and Google, over a billion downloads are still reason to celebrate.

-10. Akismet is still the #1 downloaded plugin.
+10. Yoast SEO is the #1 downloaded plugin.

-It’s not easy to come out as the winner in a field of 47,000 contenders.
-Yet with more than 52 million downloads, Akismet, the popular spam protection plugin, has done just that.
-However, the fact that it is pre-installed in every newer WordPress build might be a factor.
+It’s not easy to come out as the winner in a field of 59,000 contenders.
+Yet with more than 375 million downloads, Yoast SEO, the popular SEO plugin, has done just that.

-On second place we currently find Contact Form 7 (42 million downloads) and third Yoast SEO (34 million downloads), two other WordPress household names.
-The top three plugins make up for about 0.9 percent of total plugin downloads from the WordPress directory.
+In second place we currently find Jetpack (253 million downloads) and third Akismet (222 million downloads), two other WordPress household names.

-In 2015 we saw 89 WordCamps organized in 34 countries on all six continents.
-Over 21,000 tickets were sold and people were able to watch more than 1,600 unique speakers on stage.
-Especially Europe saw a huge increase in the number of WordCamps.
-With 29 WordCamps in 2015, the number almost doubled.
+In 2019 we saw 142 WordCamps organized in 49 countries on all six continents.
+Over 46,000 people attended, and they were able to watch more than 2,700 unique speakers on stage.

-By the way, those numbers aren’t even counting the numerous WordPress meetups happening allover the world.
-Plus, if you are interested in learning more about WordCamps read our report from WordCamp Europe 2016 as well as WordCamp Berlin 2015.
+By the way, that’s not even counting the numerous WordPress meetups happening all over the world.
+If you are interested in learning more about WordCamps, read our report from WordCamp Europe 2021.

-13. WordPress is most popular with businesses, least popular with news sites
+13. WordPress is most popular with the business, education, and entertainment industries.

 Given the fact that the online marketing world raves about WordPress, this is not all that surprising.
 The content management system is among the topics marketers most love to blog about.
 Keywords related to WordPress also tend to have very high competition in search engine advertising.